The 4:30am Wake-Up Call

 The Pattern That Changed Everything

-Here’s what I learned building all of this—and it’s bigger than CPG.
+Here’s what I learned building all of this.
+It’s bigger than CPG.

 When you’re dealing with FDA compliance, you can’t just trust that your AI “probably got it right.”
 You need to prove it worked the right way.
-The same is true for nuclear operations, healthcare, aerospace—anywhere lives or money are on the line.
+The same is true for nuclear power, healthcare, aerospace.
+Anywhere lives or money are on the line.

 The pattern I landed on: Observability-Driven Evaluation.